DewoSadist/site/README.md

 ## Build

-Homebank app can be built with different configurations.
+Deos app can be built with different configurations.
 Configurations are stored in special `variables.json` file and placed in appropriate folder.

 - Go to `src/config/env` folder and create a new folder, which matches your environment name.
 Example, for `myprod` configuration create file `src/config/env/myprod/variables.json`
 - Copy contents from `src/config/default/variables.json` and modify as needed. **Example:**